Efficient computation of contrastive explanations

 \subsubsection{Closeness}

 By solving the optimization problem \refeq{eq:opt:pertinentpositive} we obtain a sparse pertinent positive.
 As already discussed, while sparsity is in alignment with the intuition of a pertinent positive, it can happen that many features will be shrunken towards zero and thus be far away from the original features values - we will empirically observe this behavior in the experiments (section~\ref{sec:pp:experiments}) -, which contradicts the intuition of a pertinent positive.
-Therefore, we proposed a second optimization step, enforcing closeness for the values, which are kept.
+Therefore, we propose a second optimization step, enforcing closeness for the values, which are kept.

 Also note that it can happen that the optimal solution of \refeq{eq:opt:pertinentpositive} is the zero vector $\vec{0}$; this holds if the zero vector is classified as the same class as the original sample - i.e. $\classifier(\vec{0})=\yorig$.
-In this case, all features would be ''turned off'.'
+In this case, all features would be ``turned off'.'
 We argue that in this case a pertinent positive might not make much sense because such an explanation would not be very informative for the user, and it is unclear how to break symmetries about which features are relevant in this case.
+Note that this might change when considering plausible pertinent positives instead of sparsest pertinent positives - see section~\ref{sec:pp:plausibility}.
 We propose to reduce an explanation to the pertinent negative part, in this case, or to add additional semantic information, which indicates which features are relevant.
-As an example, one could avoid this issue by fixing some features to their original values or introduction box constraints that prevent a certain number of features of being ''turned off''.
+As an example, one could avoid this issue by fixing some features to their original values or introducing box constraints that prevent a certain number of features of being ``turned off''.
 Such kind of constraints easily fit into the proposed optimization problems \refeq{eq:opt:pertinentpositive} and \refeq{eq:opt:improve_pp} and do not change the computational complexity of the problems.

 Provided the first phase of the algorithm yields a reasonable and non-trivial solution $\{j:|\: |(\xcf)_i| \leq \epsilon\}$ for features which can be turned off, where $\xcf$ is the solution from \refeq{eq:opt:pertinentpositive}, we propose a second phase, where we minimize the distance of the remaining features to the original values, as follows: